chelsejw/declare/README.md

 ## Known Issues

-❗️ Sometimes, user's last declared field does not update although forms were sent – believe it's an async problem where the process exited before Mongoose completed saving the changes to the user model.
+❗️ Sometimes, user's last declared field does not update although forms were sent – my theory is that it's an async problem where the connection to the database closed before Mongoose completed saving the changes to the user model.
 Tried to resolve it with async/await.